Šiauliai Air Base: Military base

 Officially Lithuanian Air Force Air Base, more commonly known as Šiauliai Air Base, is the headquarters of the Lithuanian Air Force since nearly all its aircraft operate out of it, including C-27J Spartan transporters and Eurocopter AS365 Dauphin helicopters.
 The base has Air Force Armament and Equipment Repair Depot.
 In 2020, around 400 military and civilian staff worked in the air base.

 NATO Baltic Air Policing mission provides airspace security for the three Baltic members of NATO, including Quick Reaction Alert.
 The base hosted a variety of aircraft from the NATO allies, including the fifth-generation fighters F-22 Raptor and F-35 Lightning II as well as other types of aircraft, such as KC-135 Stratotanker and E-3 Sentry (AWACS).

 Civilian facilities

 The civilian use is primarily for the aircraft maintenance and cargo transportation.
-The airport also has a passenger terminal, meeting the requirements of the Schengen Area, but it is used only for the irregular flights.
+The airport has a passenger terminal, meeting the requirements of the Schengen Area, but it is used only for the irregular flights.
 Since the airport is also a military facility, it is not subject to noise regulations and is open 24 hours a day.

 Šiauliai Airport is a regional centre for the aircraft maintenance and parking, with several companies operating in the airport, including "J&C Aero" and "Aviatic MRO".
-Runways have a capacity to accept larger aircraft, such as Boeing 747 or Airbus 330.
+Runways have a capacity to accept larger aircraft, such as Boeing 747 or Airbus A330.

 The airport has infrastructure for storage and customs and has been expanding its commercial cargo operations.